zarqman/fluent-plugin-syslog-tls/README.md

 ## Origin/History

 This plugin is derived from [Fluent::Plugin::SumologicCloudSyslog](https://github.com/acquia/fluent-plugin-sumologic-cloud-syslog).
-Changes from the original:

-* Standard fluent formatting plugins are supported.
-Json output remains the default.
-* `token` (Structured Data in syslog terms) is now optional, for syslog hosts that don't require it.
-* Message payload in the syslog packet no longer duplicates Time or includes Tag by default.
+Changes for the v0.x+ series are in this branch's [Changelog](CHANGELOG.md).

 ## License
----

 Except as otherwise noted this software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

 Licensed under the Apache License, Version 2.0 (the "License");